Marcelosmbrrr/spring-microservice/README.md

 ## Email Microservice

+### Overview
-The email service is responsible for sending notifications and email communications to users of the application.
-It receives messages through a RabbitMQ queue, processes those messages, and sends the emails according to the information contained in them.
+The Email service is responsible for sending notifications and email communications to users of the application.
+It receives messages through a RabbitMQ queue, processes those messages, and sends the emails based on the information contained in them.

+### Major Classes
-The EmailConsumer class is responsible for listening to the email queue and processing incoming messages.
+- EmailConsumer: Listens to the email queue and processes incoming messages.
+- EmailService: Implements the email sending logic by receiving the EmailModel object from the EmailConsumer and sending it.

+### RabbitMQ Integration
-After receiving the message, the properties of the EmailRecordDto are copied to a new EmailModel object and sent to EmailService which is where the email sending logic is implemented.
+EmailConsumer listens to the mail queue and, upon receiving a message, copies the properties of the EmailRecordDto to a new EmailModel object.
+This object is then sent to the EmailService, where the email's sending logic is implemented.